pistolwhip-justin/ai-prompts/1-prime/compose.freelancer-profile.md

 2. State the character limit for the above Type identified, example: "title: 45-60"
 3. Copy Draft
 4. Character count of your Copy Draft

+* Note, if you Character count in the above item #4 is not within the character limit identified in the above item #2 then you should not print the draft, the Response is considered a fail and should be repeated until #4 is within the limits outlined in #2

 Repeat for a total of 3 different versions for me to choose between.
 If I desire for changes I will provide the Copy Draft # and the desired changes.